 Insurance companies require property to be insured by a minimum percentage — usually 80% — to be insured up to the face value of the policy.
 If it is less than that, then the insured will have to pay a percentage of the loss equal to the percentage of the carried insurance over the required insurance.
 The 80% figure rather than the 100% figure is used to account for inflation.
 Since most property values rise over time, if there was a 100% requirement, then a coinsurance payment may be required in a loss that occurs even 1 year after the purchase of insurance.
 Note that the insured would have to decide how much insurance to carry above the required amount.
 If the property value is unlikely to increase because of inflation or appreciation, then the insured would save money by carrying only the required amount of insurance, since carrying more insurance incurs higher premiums, but the insurance company will never pay more than the actual cash value or replacement cost or whatever is stipulated in the valuation clause of the insurance contract because it would violate the principle of indemnity.
-Likewise, the insured would not benefit from overinsurance, which is paying for coverage that is greater than the property value.
+Likewise, the insured would not benefit from overinsurance, which is paying for coverage exceeding the property value.

 |Amount of Recovery||=||Value of Loss||-||Deductible|